VictorGranado/NetViewer-v1.0/README.md

 - Wi-Fi scan, AP mode, BLE scan, and local web server features work without router credentials.
 - Ping, Internet Check, HTTP Test, and STA Network Info require the ESP32 to connect to a compatible 2.4 GHz Wi-Fi network.
+- Wi-Fi credentials can now be entered from the web portal at `192.168.4.1/wifi`, so the firmware does not need to be reflashed for each new network.
 - Open Wi-Fi networks work well for testing.
 Captive portal networks may connect but still block internet tests.
 - BLE modes use the classic ESP32 BLE library included with the ESP32 board package, not NimBLE.